pippyn/icloud3/iCloud3 Readme.md

 ----------

 ICloud3 is a much improved location tracker than the original iCloud tracker installed with Home Assistant.
-It is installed as a
+It is installed as a custom device_tracker component in the config/custom_component/device_tracker directory.

 ---------